jessecdaniels/cooldads/README.md

 Now that I am a father, I am trying very hard to impress my two daughters.
 While they don't understand Javascript, they do have a basic understanding of the internet and how it has something to do with iPads.
 So this website is to practice and showcase my HTML, CSS and Javascript skills that I have been working on during my time as a student at Code Louisville.
 It is also to impress my daughters by showing them that I am, and always will be, a "Cool Dad!"

 ## Current Features
-    1. Dad Jokes: Uses fetch method to retrieve a random dad joke and display it when the "Dad Joke Button" is clicked.
+    1. Dad Jokes: Uses fetch method to retrieve a random dad joke and display it.
     2. Dad Memes: Create array of memes, iterate over it, and display the meme in a slideshow.
-    3. Dad Tips: Creates a function that accepts a tip value, calculates a new tip on those inputs, then returns the new values; cool dad and bad dad tips
+    3. Dad Tips: Creates function that accepts a tip value, calculates and returns new tip values.
+    4. Touch Base: Contact form with validation.
     4. Responsive website design using flexbox and media queries.

 ## Roadmap